RecHumS/RecHumS.github.io/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-A website for the quick navigation of the dissemination actions and the developed software of the "_RecHumS_" (Recreating the Human Skeleton) project, funded by the H.F.R.I..
+A website for the quick navigation of the dissemination actions and the developed software of the "RecHumS" (Recreating the Human Skeleton) project, funded by the H.F.R.I..

 </header>